harrybarnard/ecpuk.org/README.md

 ## Licence
 MIT

-*Whilst the code is licenced under the MIT licence in the hope it helps others whishing to implement Hugo on Amazon S3/Cloudfront the site content remains the copyright of the Brighton, Hove & District Early Childhood Project.*
+*Whilst the code is licenced under the MIT licence in the hope it helps others wishing to implement Hugo on Amazon S3/Cloudfront the site content remains the copyright of the Brighton, Hove & District Early Childhood Project.*